Ivan the gorilla, arguably Tacoma's most famous resident and a much-beloved ambassador for the animal rights movement, died Monday at Atlanta's zoo.

 After the bankruptcy court's decision, the Irwins sought a compromise: Instead of shipping Ivan off to Atlanta or Dallas, where there were sophisticated gorilla facilities, why not move him into the zoo at Point Defiance, where the people who knew and loved Ivan could visit him.

 Point Defiance had no gorillas and zoo officials said it would take several years and several million dollars to build an exhibit, with no guarantee that other gorillas could be recruited from other zoos.

-Instead, Seattle’s Woodland Park Zoo agreed to assume responsibility for Ivan, but because they had no room in their gorilla exhibit, Ivan would go to Zoo Atlanta on permanent loan.
+Instead, Seattle's Woodland Park Zoo agreed to assume responsibility for Ivan, but because it had no room in its gorilla exhibit, Ivan would go to Zoo Atlanta on permanent loan.

 On Tuesday, officials at one of the organizations that lobbied seven years for Ivan's release said they were saddened by the death of the "gentle giant."

 "Ivan's case is a shining example of the amazing change a caring community can inspire, " said Mark Coleman, a spokesman for PAWS.
 "His story now teaches kids in our community that they truly can make a difference in the lives of others."

 Ivan was compatible with several female gorillas who lived in the same habitat over the years and was seen mating at least once in Atlanta, but he never fathered any offspring.